ParedesCreative/ParedesCreative/README.md

 ### I'm Victor

-I build with Laravel and am a Statamic advocate.
+I build with Laravel and advocate for Statamic.

 🥳